Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 Because all known artifacts impact *reporter cycles*, not the individual colors within them, we only flag FOVs in which at least two bits/colors from a single reporter cycle appear anomalous.
 This rule helps avoid flagging FOVs due to biological variability.
+So in this example, FOV 19 would be flagged since it had 2 bits flagged in reporter cycle 12, whereas FOV 18 would not be flagged since it had only one bit flagged in reporter cycle 18.

 ## Code